mobxjs/mobx/docs/best/actions.md

 #### Flows can be cancelled

 Flows are cancellable, that means that you can call `cancel()` on the returned promise.
 This will stop the generator immediately, but any finally clause will still be processed.
-The returned promise itself will reject with `FLOW_CANCELLED`.
+The returned promise itself will reject with `FLOW_CANCELLED` constant which is exported from the package.